AdaCore/langkit/doc/internals/incremental_parsing_design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In a lot of cases, we can keep a lot of the original tree in case of
-syntax error, just ketting rid of overlapping nodes in case of an edit
+syntax error, just getting rid of overlapping nodes in case of an edit
 that deletes content.
 In cases of insertions, nothing needs to be done
 in case of syntax error (I know you can do better than that, but that's
 still a good start)